nicolasdespres/pyloc/HACKING.rst

    Store you tag message in a file called '/tmp/pyloc.tagmsg' for instance.

-3. Make sure local commits are pushed.
+#.
+Make sure local commits are pushed.

-4. Check that Travis.CI has successfully checked the last commit.
+#.
+Check that Travis.CI has successfully checked the last commit.

+#.
+Choose a release version and store it in a ``VERSION`` shell variable:

+   * Release number are of the form X.Y.Z.
+   * Pre-release number are of the form X.Y.ZrcN
+   * Post-release number are of the form X.Y.Z-N. This kind of release is supported only for continuous integration system and are *not tagged*.
+Do not pass any version number or tag message as argument to the release script to make such a release.
+     If you want to make a bug fix release just increment the Z number.

-5. Make a test release on testpypi.python.org server and check that it is ok (mainly the information text should be well formatted).
+#.
+Make a test release on testpypi.python.org server and check that it
+   is ok (mainly the information text should be well formatted).

    .. code:: bash

        $ ./release.sh --tag-msg=/tmp/pyloc.tagmsg --repo=pypitest --no-push $VERSION

-6. Make the release:
+#.
+Make the release:

    .. code:: bash